JulianMindria/Code-Assignment/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project were made for practice testing and improving ReactJs skill, also to finish Application requirement at KedaTech
+This project provided by KedaTech as one of the requirement to find eligible candidate for their company

 <p align="right">(<a href="#readme-top">back to top</a>)</p>